fortunespell/Vxworks_semaphore/README.md

 ### How it Works

-The binary semaphore acts as a lock, ensuring that only one task can access the critical section at a time.

 1. `task1` acquires the semaphore, entering the critical section.
 2. `task2` attempts to acquire the semaphore but is blocked as `task1` holds it.
 3. `task1` completes its work in the critical section and releases the semaphore.